Groups and rings definable in d-minimal structures: Abstract

 \section{Abstract}

 We study groups and rings definable in d-minimal expansions of ordered fields.
 We generalize to such objects some known results from o-minimality.
-In particular, we prove that we can endow a definable group with a definable topology making it a topological group, and that a definable ring of dimension at least 1 is without zero divisors is a skew field.
+In particular, we prove that we can endow a definable group with a unique definable topology making it a definable manifold and a topological group, and that a definable ring of dimension at least 1 and without zero divisors is a skew field.